niks-yad/menubarSprite/README.md

 - Inspired by classic 2D game sprites and desktop pets
 - Built with love for the macOS community
+- The included sprite is a pokemon character and I dont own it.
+[Source](https://i.sstatic.net/gZ3c5.png)

 ## Support